Adesua, Funke, and other celebrities who made identity of their kids a mystery

 8. Olakunle Churchill

-Tonto Dikeh's husband is as much the celebrity that she is as everything he does is heavily scrutinized on social media.
+Tonto Dikeh's ex-husband is as much the celebrity that she is as everything he does is heavily scrutinised on social media.

-The father of two recently unveiled the identity of his second son, with wife Rosy Meurer.
+The father of two recently unveiled the identity of his son with his wife Rosy Meurer.

 9. Gbemi Olateru-Olagbegi